gibixcomputing/weatherlink/README.md

 Instruments WeatherLinkIP™ data logger.
 This library aims to provide a fully managed C# interface for the logging and submission of weather-related data.

-# License
-This library is licensed under the [GNU Affero General Public License, Version 3](/LICENSE).

 # Guidelines
 This project generally follows the recommendations and coding guidelines set forth in CoreFX repository in the .NET Foundation.
 The files